rm32/Darwin/README.md

-# Modelling, Simulation and control of a humanoid robot
+# Modelling, simulation and control of a humanoid robot

 ## Description
 The aim of this project was to develop a controller for a DARWINOP robot that allowed it to intert a pin into a hole.
 The developed code can be found in the "controllers/PinInHoleController" folder.
 The other code around this is automaticly generated from Webots.